 When it comes to finding out what type of heating system to choose for your home, you may be divided between boilers vs furnaces.
 Both are tried and true heaters, and are widely recognized as standards of the modern home.
 To help you decide between these two types of heating systems, we have outlined the differences between them.

 Furnaces & Boilers Utilize Different Mediums to Distribute Heat

+If you’re considering purchasing a boiler vs furnace for your home, it’s vital to understand how they both create and distribute warm air.
 All furnaces use roughly the same principle of distribution: an air handler blows hot air into ductwork to distribute heat throughout the house.
 There will be duct registers at the base of walls and often in the ceilings.
 Boilers, on the other hand, have roughly two distribution systems, depending on whether they use hot water or steam.
 Hot water boilers use either copper baseboard piping with aluminum fins, hot water radiators, or some combination thereof.
 Steam boilers use specially designed steam radiators to produce a pleasant humidified air during the dry winter months.

 If you’re in the process of comparing boilers vs furnaces for your home, it is important to be aware of the maintenance requirements these two types of systems require.
 The air filter on a gas furnace will need to be replaced periodically to keep the air clean in your home.
 1 – 2 inch air filters should be replaced after 3 months while 4 inch filters only should be replaced every 6 months.

 Boilers Requires Less Maintenance